Badsworth/pfml_scripts/docs/portal/internationalization.md

 #### Organization

-- Keys are organized under four top-level objects by how they're used: `components`, `pages`, `errors` and `shared`.
+- Keys are organized under top-level objects by how they're used:
+  - `components` defines content used in specific components
-- `components` and `pages` define content used in specific components and pages, respectively. `errors` contains content used in error messages, which aren’t page or component specific. `shared` defines content shared between multiple components or pages.
+  - `pages` defines content used in specific pages
+  - `errors` defines content used in error messages, which aren’t page or component specific
+  - `shared` defines content shared between multiple components or pages
+  - `chars` defines special characters (such as non-breaking spaces, which are difficult to distinguish in values)
 - Keys are limited to three levels deep, for example `pages.claimsDateOfBirth.title`.
 This makes the structure easier to navigate and the process of finding a specific element more consistent.

 #### Naming